In this section you will find:

 Poverty threshold comparisons

-The welfare incomes of all four example household types in Saskatchewan were below Canada’s Official Poverty Line (MBM) in 2023, and all four were also below the Deep Income Poverty threshold (MBM-DIP).
-This means that all four households were not only living in poverty in 2023, but also in deep poverty.
+The welfare incomes of all four example household types in Saskatchewan were below Canada’s Official Poverty Line (MBM) in 2024, and all four were also below the Deep Income Poverty threshold (MBM-DIP).
+This means that all four households were not only living in poverty in 2024, but in deep poverty.

-Note that the poverty experienced by people with disabilities is underrepresented because neither the MBM nor the MBM-DIP account for the additional costs associated with disability.
-See the methodology section for more information.
+Note that the poverty experienced by people with disabilities is underrepresented because neither the MBM nor the MBM-DIP accounts for the additional costs associated with disability.
+See the Methodology section for more information.

 Low-income threshold comparisons